Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Create-Custom-Policies-Policy-Sets-and-Assignments.md

 - [lib/policy_assignments/policy_assignment_es_deny_nic_nsg.json](#libpolicy_assignmentspolicy_assignment_es_deny_nic_nsgjson)
 - [lib/policy_assignments/policy_assignment_es_enforce_mandatory_tagging.json](#libpolicy_assignmentspolicy_assignment_es_enforce_mandatory_taggingjson)

+>NOTE: This module provides the ability to define custom template variables used when reading in template files from the built-in and custom library_path.
+For more info [click here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/[Variables]-template_file_variables).

 ## Create Custom Policy Definition

 In your `/lib` directory create a `policy_definitions` subdirectory if you don't already have one.
 You can learn more about archetypes and custom libraries in [this article](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BUser-Guide%5D-Archetype-Definitions).